elephantscale/terraform-student/Labs/5-Modules/Lab-5-6/lab5-6.md

 ### Overview

-This is the sixth in a series of lab to build a module
+This is the last in a series of labs to implement a module

 ### Run time
 15-20 minutes (est)